-3In the maxmin expected utility model, decision makers have a set of priors and choose an action that maximizes the minimum expected utility over the set of priors.
+3 In the MMEU model, decision makers have a set of priors and choose an action that maximizes the minimum expected utility over the set of priors.

-4In the Choquet expected utility model, decision maker's beliefs are represented by a nonadditive probability measure (capacity).
+4 In the CEU model, decision maker's beliefs are represented by a non-additive probability measure (capacity).

-of MMEU, where the set of beliefs contains only a single probability measure.
+In the standard subjective expected utility (SEU) model, each bidder has a subjective prior about the value of δ .
+However, if a bidder's information about δ is too vague to be represented by a single prior, it can be represented by a set of priors.
+In a seminal paper, Gilboa and Schmeidler [12] provide an axiomatization of the MMEU model using a set of priors.
+Expected utility is a special case of MMEU, where the set of beliefs contains only a single probability measure.
 In this model, a bidder's prior on the event that his opponent's valuation is drawn from the distribution F^1 is given by a set of probability measures.
 The bidder's utility is given by the minimum expected utility over this set of priors.
-Intuitively, a set of priors reflects both ambiguity in the environment and the difficulty bidders face in forming a welldefined single prior.
+Intuitively, a set of priors reflects both ambiguity in the environment and the difficulty bidders face in forming a well-defined single prior.
 The min operator, on the other hand, reflects aversion to such ambiguity.
 To illustrate how MMEU explains Ellsberg type behavior, suppose a decision maker has a linear utility function and the set of priors is $\{(x, 1 - x) : 0.4 \le x \le 0.6\}$, where x is the probability of drawing a red ball and 1 - x is the probability of drawing a black ball from the unknown urn.
 The probability of drawing either color from the known urn is 0.5.
 In this case, betting \$1 on either color from the ambiguous urn will give an expected utility of 0.4, whereas betting \$1 on either color from the known urn will give an expected utility of 0.5.

-In general, decision makers may also have preferences that represent ambiguity loving behavior (Heath and Tversky 1991).
+In general, decision makers may also have preferences that represent ambiguity loving behavior [14].
 Such behavior can be captured using the maxmax expected utility model, where the min operator is replaced by the max operator.
 We do not want to restrict bidders' ambiguity attitude a priori, and therefore we use the α -MEU model that allows for both ambiguity averse and ambiguity loving behavior.
-The α -MEU model, axiomatized by Ghirardato, Maccheroni and Marinacci (2004), is a generalization of both the maxmin and the maxmax expected utility models.
+The α -MEU model, axiomatized by Ghirardato et al. [11], is a generalization of both the maxmin and the maxmax expected utility models.
 In this model, bidders compute the utility of an act using α times the minimum plus $1 - \alpha$ times the maximum expected utility over the set of priors.
 When α equals 1, this model reduces to MMEU.
 When α equals 0, it reduces to maxmax EU.
 Note that the class of preferences this model represents is more general, since α can take all intermediate values.

-Formally, let Δ be a closed and convex subset5 of the set of distribution functions over [0, 1], representing a bidder's belief about the distribution of δ .
+Formally, let Δ be a closed and convex subset5 of the set of distribution functions over [0, 1], representing bidder's beliefs about the value of δ .
 Let $\underline{\delta} = \min{G \in \Delta} \int \delta dG(\delta)$ and $\overline{\delta} = \max{G \in \Delta} \int \delta dG(\delta)$.
-Note that the set Δ is subjective and the set $[\underline{\delta}, \overline{\delta}]$ can in general be a strict subset of [0, 1].
+Note that the set Δ is subjective and the set [$\underline{\delta}, \overline{\delta}$] can in general be a strict subset of [0, 1].
 To see this, consider the case where the set Δ has a single element, F. In this case, $\underline{\delta} = \overline{\delta} =$ expected value of F. We assume that Δ is independent of bidder valuations and is common knowledge to all bidders.